kaastha-nl/Retail-Transactions-EDA-Python-Mini-Project-/README.md

 To explore and analyze retail transaction data and derive insights around:

-✔ Customer purchasing patterns
+Customer purchasing patterns <br>
-✔ Best-performing products
+Best-performing products <br>
-✔ Seasonal & regional trends
+Seasonal & regional trends <br>
-✔ Promotion & discount impact on revenue
+Promotion & discount impact on revenue <br>
-✔ Payment behavior and store-type comparisons
+Payment behavior and store-type comparisons <br>

 The goal is to translate raw data into business-ready recommendations.